 If weekly testing is allowed, who bears the expense for the testing, and/or what is the cost if it is the offeror’s responsibility to pay for them?

-Are these requirements going to come out in an addenda, or are they in the contract documents already?
+Are these requirements going to come out in an addendum, or are they in the contract documents already?

-COR Question
+COR Question / COR Response – Presidential EO 14042 September 09, 2021 lists the requirements.
+It is the cost of the offeror and should be determined through their own resources.

 Who is responsible for the temporary boilers that are currently in place?